 - 1 bedroom apartment in City Center 11,300 U$

 Uruguayan labor laws are geared towards protecting employee’s wages and rights.
 The legislation in regards to employee and employer rights tend to be quite fair compared to other South American countries.
 International interns in Uruguay should also be protected by these laws, but cannot be paid.

 Business etiquette in Uruguay is extremely formal.
 Always dress conservatively when you go to work, and avoid wearing bright colors.
 Meetings tend to begin a little late, but you should still arrive on time and conduct yourself in a professional manner.
 Uruguayans are also very comfortable talking about business outside of the office.
 Note that Uruguayans love to talk about their country and politics, and tend to stand close to one another while conversing.

 Spanish is the official language spoken in Uruguay.
 Learning Spanish will be very useful during your time in Uruguay—especially for daily conversation.
 If you are interning at a large business firm, there is a good chance that people will utilize English during meetings.
 Although there may be a translator present for official conferences, learning to understand and speak Spanish will optimize your internship experience in Uruguay.

 Friendship is extremely important in the Uruguayan work atmosphere.
 It is not uncommon to have spontaneous business lunches, as Uruguayans like to extend their business relationship outside of the work environment.

 As an intern in Uruguay, the first step to building your network begins with establishing good friendships with the people you work with.
-If you are interested in exploring other outside professional networks, check out the Uruguay Business Network or Expat Network Uruguay.
+If you are interested in exploring other outside professional networks, check out Expat Network Uruguay.